 Formal evaluation process requires documented process for evaluations using Talent ED/Perform on-line process.
 Administration does both formal and informal evaluations throughout the school year.
 District level administrators do walk through observations at least three times per year.
 Site Division Leaders do informal classroom observations per their job descriptions.
-Teachers are offered release time by administration to go in and observe peers as arranged by one another and/or per request by teachers.
+Teachers are offered release time by administration to observe peers, as arranged by one another and/or per request by teachers.